brqgit/fffonline/public/img/vikings/README.md

 # Viking Deck Images

-Place the deck's art assets in this directory structure:
+Icons for the Viking deck are currently loaded from an external sprite sheet.

-- `public/img/vikings/characters/char0.png` through `char8.png` – individual character icons.
+If you prefer to use local PNGs instead, drop files using the following structure after cloning:

-- `public/img/vikings/tools/tool0.png` – weapon or tool icons.
+- `public/img/vikings/characters/char0.png` through `char8.png` – individual character icons

-Add the PNG files manually after cloning the repository.
+- `public/img/vikings/tools/tool0.png` – weapon or tool icons